 Molds produce millions of microscopic spores that are referred to as conidia.
 Aside from reproduction, conidia are also a means by which molds are dispersed to contaminate different locations and spread as a disease.

 Since its discovery in the early 19th century, A. clavatus has been well characterized and identified.
 Like many other fungal species, A. clavatus produces a number of secondary metabolites, many of which have antibiotic properties and have found uses in the pharmaceutical industry.
 On the other hand, other secondary metabolites are classed as mycotoxins and can cause potentially life-threatening illness.

 Conditions that favor the growth of Aspergillus clavatus

-Aspergillus clavatus mold health effects
+Aspergillus clavatus mold statistics

 It is, however, pathogenic to some people, especially those with a compromised immune system.
 Additionally, some people are allergic to this mold.

 Also, A. clavatus is capable of producing mycotoxins that can cause serious illnesses.
 Below is a brief list of the illnesses associated with Aspergillus clavatus: